markusseidler/markusseidler.github.io/_posts/2018-05-02-IRCHOGSVM.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/IRCHOGSVM/SVM full accuracy.PNG"
 alt="SVM full accuracy">

 The accuracy ratio was 82.8%.
-It was computionally expensive training for the machine learning algorithm.
+It was a computionally expensive training for the machine learning algorithm.
 It took 21,665 seconds.
 Six hours of CPU calculations to process the Support Vector Machine.